octoenergy/public-conventions/conventions/django.md

 If you grab the `.first()` or `.last()` element of a queryset, ensure you explicitly sort it with `.order_by()`.
-Don't rely on the default ordering set in the `Meta` class of the model as this may change later on breaking your assumptions.
+Don't rely on the default ordering set in the `Meta` class of the model as this may change later on, breaking your assumptions, and implicit ordering in general is against our conventions.

+Ordering should always be explicit.
+In general, favour ordering in Kraken's runtime rather than the DB's to further minimise load.

 When ordering querysets, ensure the fields you’re ordering by are covered by a uniqueness constraint.
 Without this, the ordering of queryset may be